actionhero/actionhero/site/source/includes/docs/ops/running_actionhero.md

 * actionhero help
   will display this document

+* actionhero version
+  will display the version of ActionHero in use

 * actionhero start --config=[/path/to/config] --title=[processTitle]
     --daemon
   [config] (optional) path to config.js, defaults to "process.cwd() + '/'